ISH2YU/active-directory/Security Descriptors.md

   - WMI
   - Registry
 ---
-- It is possible to modify Security Descriptors (security information like Owner, primary group, D[[ACL]], SACL) of multiple remote access methods (securable objects) to allow access to non-admin users
+- It is possible to modify Security Descriptors (security information like Owner, primary group, D[[Access Control Model]], SACL) of multiple remote access methods (securable objects) to allow access to non-admin users
 - A very effective backdoor mechanism
 - Security Descriptor Definition Language (SDDL) defines the format which is used to describe a security descriptor.
 SDDL uses ACE strings for DACL and SACL:
 	`ace_type;ace_flags;rights;object_guid;inherit_object_guid;account_sid`